codecheckers/codecheckers.github.io/nl.md

 ### Latest News

+- **Sign up for our upcoming codecheck workshop in Rotterdam on 28th November 2024**, for the [social and behavioural sciences](https://codecheck.org.uk/nl-workshop3/)!

+- **Read about our second workshop at UTwente** on the [workshop page](https://codecheck.org.uk/nl-workshop2/)!

 - **SAVE THE DATE!
 26 September 2024** Upcoming CodeCheckNL event at University of Twente focusing on geosciences: [UT workshop page](https://codecheck.org.uk/nl-workshop2/)

 - **First CODECHECK-NL event at TU Delft successfully concluded!** Read about it on our [TUD workshop page](https://codecheck.org.uk/nl-workshop1/)